 Here are the benefits of conducting a home inspection before you buy:

-- Home longevity: By addressing issues early on, you can increase your home’s quality and longevity.
+• Home longevity: By addressing issues early on, you can increase your home’s quality and durability.

 Who can help:

-Ask your agent, friends and family for recommendations for a reputable roof inspector licensed by the National Roof Certification and Inspection Association (NRCIA).
+Ask your real estate agent, friends and family for recommendations on a reputable roof inspector licensed by the National Roof Certification and Inspection Association (NRCIA).

 2. Chimney Inspection

 Neglected chimneys can lead to unintended house fires, carbon monoxide exposure and water damage.
-A chimney inspection can diagnose buildup of creosote, a flammable material, and any harmful obstructions such as twigs and leaves.
+A chimney inspection can diagnose buildup of creosote – a flammable material – and harmful obstructions such as twigs and leaves.
 Chimney inspections normally cost $150 to $500.

 Who can help:

-A chimney specialist with their Chimney Safety Institute of America (CSIA) Certification.
+A chimney specialist certified with the Chimney Safety Institute of America (CSIA) will be able to best assist.

 An electrical inspection helps identify and prevent these problems while ensuring your electrical systems are running efficiently and safely.